c-sanders/Quaternion/README.md

 This then begs the question; if we take $\sqrt{-1}$, what is the answer?
 Is it $\pm i$, $\pm j$, or $\pm k$?
 Any of them would appear to be possible.
 Furthermore, if we consider the $i$, $j$, and $k$ axes as forming a 3-dimensional space, then any of these six points would appear to reside on the surface of a sphere whose radius is 1, and which is centred on the origin.
+Such a sphere with a unit radius - a radius in this case equal to a unit value of $1$, is called a unit sphere.

 But what about all of the other points that reside on the surface of this sphere, but don't reside on one of the three axes?
 Could any of these points form a sort of "composite" solution to the problem of finding $\sqrt{-1}$?